sharandac/My-TTGO-Watch/README.md

 # My-TTGO-Watch

-A smartwatch based on ESP32 from LilyGo.
-Currently support for T-Watch2020 V1, V2 and V3.
+A GUI named hedge for smartwatch like devices based on ESP32.
+Currently support for T-Watch2020 (V1,V2,V3), M5Paper and native Linux support for testing.

 ## Features